 Otterbox Symmetry Series Case ($45)

 With some of the most protective cases around, you can rely on Otterbox for solid drop protection, but not all of its cases are chunky.
 The Symmetry Series offers dual-layer drop protection in a fairly slim package that comes in a wide range of fun finishes and colors, some of them new for the iPhone 8.
 There’s a slight lip to safeguard that screen, flexible button covers, and framed cutouts that won’t interfere with your camera use or cable access.

 For all the butter-fingers out there who struggle to keep a hold on the slippery iPhone, this case from Silk could be the answer.
 It’s quite a slim case, but the outside is textured to provide “Kung Fu grip”.
 It is very light, but air pockets in the corners help to guard against minor drops and bumps.
 There are tactile button covers for power and volume, and accurate openings for everything else.
 It comes in black, gray, blue, and purple.

-This clear case shows off your new iPhone 8 design, but adds a touch of style with a floral design, and a whole lot of protection with three layers capable of withstanding falls of up to 10 feet.
+This clear case shows off your new iPhone 8 design, but adds a protective bumper capable of withstanding falls of up to 10 feet.
 There are chunky, well-designed button covers that are easy to find without looking and accurate cutouts with plenty of room for third-party cables.
-With Tech21’s stringent testing, you can be rest assured your iPhone 8 is safe in this case.
+With Tech21’s stringent testing, you can rest assured your iPhone 8 is safe in this case.